cni-iisc/Campus-Simulator/README.md

 This shell script will run the simulator 10 times by default.

 ## Documentation
+Detailed instructions to instantiate campuses is available at [link](staticInst/README.md)

+<a href="https://github.com/cni-iisc/campus-rakshak-simulator/blob/master/staticInst/README.md" target="_blank">comment</a>

-Detailed instructions to instantiate campuses is available at [staticInst/README.md](#) Detailed instructions to run the simulator is available at [cpp-simulator/README.md](#) Detailed instructions to calibrate the simulator is available at [calibrate_betas/README.md](#)
+Detailed instructions to run the simulator is available at [link](cpp-simulator/README.md)

+<a href="https://github.com/cni-iisc/campus-rakshak-simulator/blob/master/cpp-simulator/README.md" target="_blank">comment</a>

 `visualization/` has a script to generate the plots of the consolidated 10 runs